mamercad/mamercad.github.io/_posts/2020-09-03-ssh-keys-and-lastpass.markdown

 +----[SHA256]-----+
 ```

-This gives us our new key pair.
+This gives us our new key pair:

 ```bash
 ❯ file demo*